brunomiguel/userrepository/README.md

 You can just create a corresponding directory in the `pkgbuild` directory and put your PKGBUILD there.
 NOTE: repoman will not automatically update these PKGBUILDs as they are not submodules.
 It's up to you to update them.

 ## Updating submodules
 To synchronize the repository with your server you can run `./jarvis.sh -r`.
-It will rsync all the files from `./repository` to your endpoint (specified in config).
+It will rsync all the files from `./repository` to your endpoint (specified in `config`).

 ## Building
 Just run `./jarvis.sh -b`.
-It will update the PKGBUILDs (if possible), build the packages, create the repository list and sync files with specified targed dir in `config`.
+It will update the PKGBUILDs (if possible), build the packages, create the repository list and rsync all the files from ./repository to your endpoint (specified in `config`).

 # License
 All scripts in this repository are licensed under GNU General Public License 3.0.
 Full license text under [LICENSE](LICENSE)